pring-nt/Enroll_Clicker/README.md

 Open `enroll_clicker.py` and set:

+- `FIRST_COORD` → coordinates of the enrollment button.
-- `FIRST_COORD` → coordinates of the enrollment button to click.
+- `SECOND_COORD` → coordinates of the finish enrollment button
 - `CLICK_INTERVAL` (optional) → seconds between clicks.
 - `other_coords` → any additional coordinates you want the script to click.